Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Multi-Dimensional Inputs

 \section{Multi-Dimensional Inputs}

 In the following, we investigate the case where \begin{itemize}

-\item the one-dimensional $x$ values of $D$ are projected onto a line in a $d$-dimensional input space ($d \in \bbN$), and \item a two-layer neural network with $d$-dimensional input is trained on this (degenerate) dataset. \end{itemize} In \Cref{rem:ddim}, we show that this $d$-dimensional case can be reduced to the case $d = 1$ and hence, comparable conclusions hold:
+\item the one-dimensional $x$ values of $D$ are projected onto a line in a $d$-dimensional input space ($d \in \bbN$), and \item a two-layer neural network with $d$-dimensional input is trained on this (degenerate) data set. \end{itemize} In \Cref{rem:ddim}, we show that this $d$-dimensional case can be reduced to the case $d = 1$ and hence, comparable conclusions hold: